staticfloat/libsquiggly/README.md

 * `util/` contains utility code such as spectrograms, logging standard output, etc...

+* `tests/` gives a brief demonstration of some of the abilities of this library, and generates some nice looking pictures.
+Run the tests with `python setup.py test`.

 If you're wondering how on earth to use this code, running/perusing the examples in the `tests/` directory is a good place to start.